 This article assessed prominent hypothesis about terrorist groups and their alliances and rivalries.
-I used original data that, importantly, allows for terrorist groups to be involved in alliances and rivalries with the same groups in the same year.
+I used an original data that, importantly, allows for terrorist groups to be involved in alliances and rivalries with the same groups in the same year.
 It is important to note that attacks come from the GTD, though many of the groups were embroiled in civil wars, and additionally, groups often fought each other or the government in refugee camps.
 This article is strictly about terrorist attacks and does not include the capacity of groups to do violence to each other.

 I presented the hypothesis that a higher count of alliances leads to higher lethality, but I did not expect to find support for this hypothesis and indeed I was unable to reject the null hypothesis.
 This contradicts the findings of other research in the field and shows the importance of treating groups as interdependent instead of independent.
-Instead, I found support for the importance of being more deeply embedded in the larger network of alliances, which I measure with eigenvector centrality.
-I theorize that this is because being further embedded in the network facilitates access to resources.
-I further found support for the outbidding hypothesis.
-Rather than much of the work in the field that treats competition as the number of groups in an area, I examine the actual network of rivalries.
+Instead, I found support for the importance of the connectedness of one's allies, which I theorize is because of the capacity gained by having allies that are strong and have a wealth of resources.
+I did not find support for the hypothesis about network embeddedness, but I measure this with local transitivity, or embeddedness among cliques, and future work could explore alternate methods of incorporating network embeddedness, such as closeness centrality, which would speak to influence in the network.

+I found weak support for the outbidding hypothesis.
+The limitations of the sample cast doubts on the weakness of these results.
+Many of the groups in the sample are Palestinian groups.
+They are in the sample because of the large role that they have in Lebanon.
+However, several Palestinian groups have not had a major presence in Lebanon and therefore are not included in the sample, but these groups could have been embroiled in outbidding wars with several groups in the sample.
+Additionally, some groups in the data were dragged into the Syrian civil war or were involved spillover effects from this civil war, but the groups involved in Syria are not included in the sample unless they had a major presence in Lebanon.
+This affects both alliances and rivalries networks, but especially the rivalries when considering outbidding and spatial effects.

 This article contributes to the terrorism literature by using network analysis to explore the effects of alliances and rivalries on lethality and shows that including spatial dependence in the models can account for some of the ambiguity seen in the current literature, especially where number of allies is concerned.
 Future research can work on expanding the data to including more groups or more years.
-The current data focuses narrowly on groups that had a major presence in Lebanon.
-Future work can build from this by broadening the sample of groups.
-Many of the groups in the data are Palestinian groups.
-They are in the sample because of the large role that they have in Lebanon.
-However, several Palestinian groups have not had a major presence in Lebanon and therefore are not included in the sample, but these groups could have been embroiled in outbidding wars or alliances with several groups in the sample.
-Additionally, some groups in the data were dragged into the Syrian civil war or were involved in spillover violence from this civil war, but the groups involved in Syria are not included in the sample unless they had a major presence in Lebanon.

 The additional data will also allow for the use of fatalities as an alternate measure of lethality, which, with missingness, was not possible with such a small sample of groups.
 Perhaps more importantly, an expanded sample will allow researchers to see how generalizable these findings are.
-Lebanon in 2000-2016 provides an interesting case because it is set against a background of a recently ended 15-year civil war, instability, militant groups like Hezbollah that also function as part of the government, and refugee camps that host many militant groups.
+Lebanon in 2000-2016 provides an interesting case because it is set against a background of a recently ended 15-year civil war, instability, militant groups like Hezbollah that also function as the government, and refugee camps that host many militant groups.
 Finally, while militant groups do exist in Israel, the primary rival of Palestinian groups is the government, so it will be important for future work to consider both state and sub-national actors together, something that is currently lacking in the conflict field.